datia/fiware/orion/readme.md

 - Go to 'http://localhost:10026/version'.
 You should receive a json response, meaning the *Orion context broker is running*.
 - Go to 'http://localhost:1880'.
 You should see the NodeRed user interface.

-Do note the container does not use persistence storage. **Once the container is stop, all changes made are gone!**
+Do note the container does not use persistence storage. **Once the container is stopped, all changes are gone!**